Please see below analysis of August 2015 Visa Bulletin:

 EB3 China: EB3 China retrogressed significantly by 7.5 years in this visa bulletin due to continuous increase demand in this category.
 In August 2014 visa bulletin, it had the biggest jump and moved forward by more than 2 years.

-EB3 China Other workers category also moved ahead by more than 2.5 years.
+EB3 China Other workers category also retrogressed by 2 years.

-EB3 Mexico: Similar to EB3 ROW category, EB3 Mexico category also did not move forward, after retrogressing by 1.5 years.
+EB3 Mexico: Similar to EB3 ROW category, EB3 Mexico category also moved forward by 3.5 months, after moving by 1.5 months in last visa bulletin.

 Dates for EB3 Mexico should continue to be same as EB3 ROW.